Do Go On - 350 - Arctic Badass Peter Freuchen

 Yeah, totally.

-It's the only time I've ever had a salt beer.
+Yeah, it's the only time I've ever had a salt beer.

-Delicious beers.
+Delicious beer.

-Mike Salt, no relation though, actually.
+Mike Salt,

-From Oregon.
+From Oregon,

-What did he punch?
+what did he punch?

-I reckon he punched his way out of another,
+his way out of another,

 similar to the Dry King Viking.